diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/3rd/bill.md

 ## appearance

-look at the pictuee
+bill is a young adult with a medium height and medium build. they have tan skin and short brown hair swept back with a hairband.

+they often wear a sleeveless crop top, crop sweatpants, sneakers, and a patterned coat tied around their waist.

 ## personality

-very easygoing which can come off as disinterested, but regularly gets wound up talking about their specific interests.
+very easygoing which often comes off as disinterested. but they'll easily get wound up if it's 1) a topic of personal interest, or 2) for the bit.

 often plays "straight man" to their friends' antics.

 ## history

-[SPOILER]
+SPOILER: listlessness

 ## abilities

+### fightstyle

+they use their cricket bat to great effect for attack, defense, and launching spherical objects.

+their melee is relatively bad, but they are a fast runner and have good HP, DEF, and CON.

+### epiphany

 gained an EPIPHANY when they saw the curvature of the earth and considered the profundity of spheres.

 can turn small-to-medium-sized objects they touch into orbs. the objects retain their properties and can revert to normal.

-they fight using their late grandfather's vintage cricket bat, which can be used to launch spherical objects.

 SPOILER: <span class="spoilered">they can also cause cell death by ruining cells' surface-area-to-volume ratio.</span>